neauangle/animocha/readme.md

 # Animocha
 A simple dual-subtitle video player inspired by [Animelon](http://animelon.com/).
 Theoretically cross-platform with some tweaks, but I do not own a mac.

+### Installation

+Go to the [Releases](https://github.com/mudbile/animocha/releases) page.
+The releases are listed with the newest release first.
+Click the Assets expando for the newest release, download the win64.zip archive, unzip the contents and move it to *C:\Program Files* (or wherever).

 ### Features

 - Dual subtitles with visibility toggles (and keyboard shortcuts `J` & `E` )